 What a great excuse to be your wonderful and weird self!

-Rather than conforming to the normalised behavioral roles society puts us in, break out against those roles and do something crazy.
+Rather than conforming to the normalized behavioral roles society puts us in, break out against those roles and do something crazy.

 Where your suit and tie to the circus, or turn up in a clown outfit to a business meeting!